3ALIREZARE3/first-codes/README.md

 # first-codes

-These are my first codes that I wrote during the courses.
+In this repository I'm going to archive my first codes during the learning process.

+* python